Cup-Of-JavaScript/javascript-postgres-db/readme.md

 - Left vs Right
   - `Table B right join Table A` is the same as `Table A left join Table B`
     - PROTIP: Prefer one or the other, but not both.
 I prefer left join.
-  - `Table A left join Table B`: Return EVERYTHING from the left table and return null from the right table IF THERE IS NO MATCH
+  - `Table A left join Table B`: Return EVERYTHING from the left table and EVERYTHING from the right table the matches.
+Return nulls from the right table for rows that don't match.
   - No reason to specify "outer" (e.g. `outer left join`)

 Example: